renawmontanari/renawmontanari/README.md

 ## About me:<br>
 ⛪   Currently working like developer freelancer.<br>
-❤️   Searching for projects to collaborate at UI/UX Designer - Front-end.<br>
+❤️   Searching for projects to collaborate at UI/UX Designer - Frontend.<br>
 📚   Studing Analysis and systems development at ITE.

 ## Github Analitycs